lesydimitri/sniffl/README.md

 - Supports multiple protocols with STARTTLS: SMTP, IMAP, POP3, and plain TLS
 - Fetches full certificate chains from remote servers
 - Export the DNS names found in certificates to a file
-- Exports certificates as individual PEM files, standalone bundles, or full bundles including trusted root CAs
+- Exports certificates as individual PEM files, standalone bundles, or full bundles including trusted root CAs (System + Mozilla)
-- Automatically fetches and includes Mozilla's CA bundle for comprehensive trust verification
 - Exports system-trusted certificate authorities from both macOS and Windows stores for root CA inclusion
 - Protocol guessing based on common ports if not explicitly specified
-- Minimal external dependencies — built with Go for cross-platform usage

 ## Installation